 My experiences and ongoing horticultural explorations inform every aspect of my work.
 Every day brings a catalogue of questions and horticultural queries and an ability to communicate well is essential.
 Those that have met me will know that I spend my days talking – and listening of course – to the Wide World that come through the impressive gates.

-I go by the title of Horticultural Team Leader and Plant Expert.
-The former I can allow of course but the latter is more of a process than a post.
 As long as I am curious about horticulture, gardening, gardens, plants, design, garden history and gardeners, there is hope for me.
 There are vast worlds of horticulture that are entirely, wonderfully alien to me at present but once the gardening bug has struck, it is a pleasure to keep learning.

 Contributing regularly to the workshops that form the curriculum of the School of Garden Inspiration at the nurseries – a diverse technical, practical and inspirational range of courses – allows me to pass along many of the skills and expertise I’ve gained and keep me at the top of my game.